 When I considered how to write about the Pyramids of Giza for a previous volume in this series, I decided it made sense to approach them from a determinedly archaeological point of view, as the extraordinary physical objects which they were and are.
 Their sheer physicality, it seemed to me — the staggering size of them, standing there so incongruously in the desert — is at the heart of their enduring fascination.
-In the same spirit, the question most frequently raised about the pyramids is a fairly practical engineering puzzle at bottom: how were they built?
+After all, the question most frequently raised about the pyramids is a fairly practical engineering one at bottom: how were they built?

-While it should go without saying that this has not been a conventional history of Delphi, I want to emphasize that even the stories from my Age of Gods were real to the later ancient peoples of recorded history.
+While it should go without saying that this has not been a conventional history of Delphi, I want to emphasize that even the stories from my Age of Gods were real to the later ancient peoples of recorded history in a way that they no longer are to us.
 Belief in them persisted to some extent even in the more skeptical, secular period of Roman hegemony that followed Alexander the Great’s brief-lived empire; the stories of the Age of Gods might have been trumped up a bit, went the logic, might not have actually involved any gods at all, but they had at some level happened.
 Thus the highly respected Greek biographer Plutarch, writing shortly after the time of Christ, could describe the mythic hero Theseus, a famous contemporary of Heracles who didn’t make the cut in this book, as a person as indubitably real as Alexander the Great — all without any of his fellow scholars batting an eye.

 We know that the slopes of Mount Parnassus have been inhabited by humans for a long time.
 Traces of Neolithic people, dating back perhaps as far as 4300 BC, have been discovered inside the fabled Corycian Cave.
 But the earliest traces of permanent settlement on the site of Delphi proper likely date from somewhere between 1400 and 1060 BC, making the town considerably less aged than the Greeks of the eras of the Persian and Peloponnesian Wars assumed it to be.

 Yet the evidence of habitation does not answer the trickier question of when Delphi became known as a locus of mystical power, much less when an oracle first began to prophesy there.
-The latter may not have happened until the ninth or even eighth century BC — well after the ancient Greeks and modern historians alike assume the Trojan War to have ended, bringing down the curtain on the age of gods and heroes.
+The latter may not have happened until the ninth or even eighth century BC — well after the ancient Greeks and modern historians alike assume the Trojan War to have ended, bringing down the curtain on the Age of Gods.
 In this context, some have pointed to Delphi’s peculiar absence from the epics attributed to Homer, which are generally agreed to have first been written down in or around the eighth century BC, but which probably reflect a much older oral tradition.
-(Delphi does get one passing mention in The Odyssey as the text has come down to us, but this could easily have been a later insertion in honor of the town’s growing spiritual significance.)
-It’s only with Solon of Athens that the characters you met in this book begin to have a fairly firm historical foundation to go along with their place in the mythic imagination.
+(Delphi does get one passing mention in The Odyssey as the text has come down to us, but this could easily have been a later insertion in honor of the town’s growing significance.)

 But if the early “history” of Delphi that the ancient Greeks thought they knew was incorrect in point of fact, it may have hit upon some more essential truths.
 In his landmark book The Greek Myths, Robert Graves proposed that what we see as the “mature” version of Greek mythology was really a palimpsest of earlier beliefs and practices — layer upon layer of them, beginning with essentially animist cults of earth, sun, and moon (personified by the Greeks as Gaia, Helios, and Selene).
 Rather than being abandoned when more nuanced, particularized gods entered the Greek consciousness, they remained part of an ever more complex tapestry of belief.
 The epoch of the Titans can be seen as a sort of intermediate stage in this process, one that yielded at last to the Olympian gods in all their bickering, idiosyncratic individuality.
 Thus the Greek narrative of the creation of the world and the events that led to the reign of the Olympian gods — a condensed version of which you read in my very first chapter here — is really a reflection of the gradual evolution of Greek religious belief itself, from the primitive to the sophisticated.

 The progress of Delphi down through time can be seen in much the same light.
-Recall how the town’s mythic origin story describes it as having first been sacred to Gaia, the Earth Mother, surely one of if not the very first god that the Greeks began to worship as they struggled to grow enough food to survive in this land of jagged mountain ranges and poor soil.
+Recall how the town’s mythic origin story describes it as having first been sacred to Gaia, the Earth Mother, surely one of if not the very first god that the Greeks began to worship as they struggled to grow enough food to survive in a land of jagged mountain ranges and poor soil.
 Gaia was of course a female god, and her priesthood was probably made up exclusively of women.
 If, as the ancient myths explicitly tell us and as many historians now also believe, the historical Delphi as well began life as a shrine to Gaia rather than Apollo, its female oracles may have been a holdover from those earlier times.
-(We might say that Delphi itself had much in common with the women of Greece: lacking corporeal power of its own, it survived and often thrived on its wit, on its understanding of the strengths and insecurities of the men who came to visit it, and at times on a bit of good old guile.
-For all that individual oracles could fall prey to vanity, for all that they were sometimes forced to make unpleasant ethical compromises in order to preserve their town and its temple, they seem to have served on the whole as a moderating influence on the public life of Greece, prone to ask their suppliants to think a little deeper about the things they proposed to do — not that this advice was always followed!)

 So much for the historical Delphi’s beginning.
 What, then, of its ending?
 We are forced to take up the question here because I choose to end the main body of this book well before the historical end of Delphi.
 The fact is that it remained a well-known place for many centuries after the time of Alexander the Great.
-And yet, for all that Delphi may still have been a famous and very wealthy town, the end of my narrative does mark the end of its time of significant political respect and influence.
+And yet, for all that Delphi may still have been a famous and very wealthy town, the end of my narrative does coincide with the end of its time of significant political respect and influence.
 The bizarre practice of the male rulers of a deeply patriarchal society asking advice from a woman, and then taking her advice thoroughly to heart, ended long before Delphi itself faded away.
 Simply put, Delphi mattered prior to the Peloponnesian War in a way that it didn’t thereafter.
 The story of the town after Alexander the Great is long, but I at least find it nowhere near as interesting as what came before.
-So, like any good storyteller, I only included the good bits.
-Such is my excuse, at any rate, for disposing of the rest of its story in the few short paragraphs that follow this one.
+So, storyteller that I am, I opted to include only the good bits.
+Such is my excuse, at any rate, for disposing of the rest of Delphi’s story in the few short paragraphs that follow.

-Like virtually everyplace in its region of the world, Greece fell under the sway of the Romans after the heyday of Macedonia faded into the past.
+Like virtually all of the classical world, Greece fell under the gradual sway of the Romans after the Macedonian Empire faded into the past.
 It was largely spent as a major political and military force by this point, but its soft power was enormous in the new order.
-The Romans embraced Greek culture to an almost fetishistic extent, taking to heart its gods, its art, its philosophy, even its language; any educated person was expected to be fluent in Greek as well as Latin, and almost as many literary works continued to appear in the former as the latter language.
+The Romans embraced Greek culture to an almost fetishistic extent, appropriating its gods, its art, its philosophy, even its language; any educated person was expected to be fluent in Greek as well as Latin, and almost as many literary works continued to appear in the former as the latter language.
 Delphi was part and parcel of all this.
-What Greece-worshiping Roman could resist such a locus of myth and history?
+What Greece-worshiping Roman could resist such a locus of Greek myth and history?

 Indeed, this was actually Delphi’s most opulent period of all.
-It continued to be famed for its riches and beauty during the most glorious years of Rome, even as nobody took its oracle all that seriously anymore.
+The town was famed for its riches and beauty during the most glorious years of Rome, even as nobody took its oracle all that seriously anymore.
 By the time of humanity’s first great age of tourism, which began shortly after the birth of Christ, it had become little more than an open-air museum.

-Yet it wasn’t until this first century after Christ that the town received its most famous single mortal resident: none other than Plutarch, who served as a priest inside its rebuilt temple of Apollo when he wasn’t writing.
-(His masterwork Parallel Lives informs some of what I’ve written in the preceding chapters, as it must inevitably impact the work of virtually anyone who engages seriously with Greek or Roman myth and history.)
+It was during the first century after Christ that the town received its most famous single mortal resident: a philosopher and biographer named Plutarch, who served as a priest inside its temple of Apollo when he wasn’t writing.
+His masterwork Parallel Lives informs some of what I’ve written in the preceding chapters, as it must inevitably impact the work of anyone who engages seriously with Greek or Roman myth and history.